ABOUT KATHY McCOY

 Dr. Kathy McCoy is an award-winning author, journalist, blogger and psychotherapist.

 Some of her books include the classic, American Library Association award-winning The Teenage Body Book (now in its 7th edition); We Don't Talk Anymore: Healing After Parents and Their Adult Children Become Estranged; Understanding Your Teenager’s Depression; Growing and Changing: A Handbook for Preteens; Making Peace with Your Adult Children; Aging and Other Surprises; and Purr Therapy: What Timmy and Marina Taught Me About Life, Love and Loss.
+Her newest book, The Crocodiles Will Arrive Later, is her memoir about growing up with a mentally ill, alcoholic father and is a tale of horror, humor, and love

 Dr. McCoy has written numerous articles for national magazines, newspapers, and professional journals, including Readers Digest, Redbook, The New York Times, Family Circle, Woman’s Day, New Woman, Ladies Home Journal, Glamour, Mademoiselle, 'TEEN, Seventeen, Brides, TV Guide, and The Journal of Clinical Child Psychology.